8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 I'll continue buying the multi-factor fund via M1 Finance and my recalibrated total United States equities Pie; while still following the plan laid out in the [Closing out M1 Finance section](#closing-out-m1-finance) and my [investment policy](/experiences/finances/investment-policy/).

+Note: Even though I’m shifting the targets for the funds in a way that makes the individual securities out of balance, the macro-allocations are still in balance.

 Feel a bit like [Tony Stark](https://youtu.be/y0brSA1cyzw) at the moment:

 > Get ready for a major remodel, fellas, we're back in hardware mode.